-Are you thinking about switching to a low-cost cell phone carrier, but don’t know which one to choose?
+Are you thinking about switching to a low-cost cell phone carrier and don’t know which one to choose?
 Metro by T-Mobile, formerly MetroPCS, offers plans and add-ons that give you flexibility and a predictable bill every month.

-Nicole Carroll, Team Clark’s Social Media Manager, has been a MetroPCS and Metro by T-Mobile customer for 18 years!
+Nicole Carroll, Team Clark’s Social Media Manager, has been a MetroPCS and Metro by T-Mobile customer for more than 18 years!
 In this article, we’ll review the key features of this service.

 Read on for everything you need to know before you sign up, plus Nicole’s video review.